isomerpages/sportsg-corp/media-centre/media-release/_posts/2006-07-31-post-Singapore Launches Invitation to Tender for Sports Hub PPP Project.md

 ---
 ### **Singapore Launches Invitation to Tender for Sports Hub PPP Project**

-Bid documents for mega project to be released today, consortiums have till December 2006 to submit proposals

 The Singapore government today launched the Invitation to Tender (ITT) for the much anticipated Singapore Sports Hub Public-Private-Partnership (PPP) project.
-The three short-listed consortiums will be required to submit their proposals for one of the world's largest sports infrastructure PPP project by the end of this year.
+The three short-listed consortiums will be required to submit their proposals for one of the world's largest sports infrastructure PPP projects by the end of this year.

 The evaluation criteria for the project has been published to guide the consortiums in their bid proposals.
 The largest weightage will be on the ability of the consortium to attract and host major sports, entertainment and leisure programmes in the Sports Hub.
 Design and functionality, together with financial and legal strength, will be given equal weightage.
 Facilities management will also be a factor of consideration in the evaluation.